symfony-cmf/sonata-phpcr-admin-integration-bundle/README.md

 This bundle is part of the [Symfony Content Management Framework (CMF)](http://cmf.symfony.com/) and licensed under the [MIT License](LICENSE).

-It provides a solution to make content bundles aware for Search Engine Optimisation (SEO).
+It provides a Admin implementations for the following bundles:
+* CmfSeoBundle

 ## Requirements